 AIN'T WE GOT FUN?

 Next up in Radio Redux’s “Ain’t We Got Fun” season at the Hult Center for the Performing Arts’ Soreng Theater in Eugene is "The Radio Redux Holiday Special" with stories and songs of the season.

-Hear Patrick Lucanio give you the lowdown on Radio Redux’s season-opening comedy show at 6 p.m.
-Friday (Oct.
-29) and 12:30 p.m.
-Saturday and Sunday (Oct.
-30-31) at the Hult Center in Eugene.
+Hear Patrick Lucanio give you the lowdown on Radio Redux’s holiday production at 6 p.m.
+Friday (Dec.
+17) and 12:30 p.m.
+Saturday and Sunday (Dec.
+18 & 19) at the Hult Center in Eugene.
 Sponsored by the Lane County History Museum, it’s free, and occurs an hour before showtimes.

 The all-star Radio Redux Rhythm-aires band featuring Michael Anderson on guitar plays hits from the 1940s before our shows and at intermission.